George A. B. Peirce

 M.S.
 National Intelligence University

-George Peirce joined the Stetson Law faculty in January 2017 after more than 36 years of legal experience in both the public and private sectors.
-Professor Peirce currently teaches a course in international law and a seminar in national security law.
+George Peirce joined the faculty at Stetson University College of Law in January 2017 after over 36 years of legal experience in the public and private sectors.
+He is Stetson’s Culverhouse Distinguished Practitioner in Residence and teaches courses in civil procedure, the constitutional law of national security, federal courts, international law and policy, and trial advocacy.

-Prior to joining the faculty, Professor Peirce served for more than 12 years as the Defense Intelligence Agency’s General Counsel.
-He and his staff provided advice and representation on all legal matters affecting the agency’s worldwide intelligence mission during global counterterrorism operations.
-While at DIA, Professor Peirce taught a national security law seminar as an adjunct professor at the George Washington University Law School.
+Before joining the faculty, Professor Peirce served for more than 12 years as the Defense Intelligence Agency’s General Counsel.
+He and his staff provided advice and representation on all legal matters affecting DIA’s worldwide intelligence mission during global counterterrorism and other intelligence operations.
+While at DIA, he taught a national security law seminar as an adjunct professor at the George Washington University Law School.

-As an Army Reserve Colonel, Professor Peirce volunteered for active duty after the 9/11 terrorist attacks and served for a year as the Principal Deputy Staff Judge Advocate for U.S. Joint Forces Command.
-He and his colleagues advised the command on the many novel legal issues raised by combat operations against al Qaeda and the Taliban.
+As an Army Reserve Colonel, he volunteered for active duty after the 9/11 terrorist attacks and served for a year as the Principal Deputy Staff Judge Advocate for U.S. Joint Forces Command.
+He and his colleagues advised the command on the many novel legal issues raised by initial combat operations against al Qaeda and the Taliban.

-Professor Peirce received his B.S. degree from West Point in 1974 as a Distinguished Cadet and his J.D. cum laude from Harvard in 1979, where he was a member of the International Law Journal.
-In 2014, he earned his M.S. in Strategic Intelligence from the National Intelligence University after completing his thesis on the Chinese Communist Party.
-He has published several articles on international law involving arms control, the law of war, and the law of the sea.
-Professor Peirce has also given presentations on intelligence law, leadership and ethics at Georgetown University, Johns Hopkins University, the National Defense University, and the University of Oxford.
+Professor Peirce received his B.S. degree from West Point in 1974 as a Distinguished Cadet, his J.D. cum laude from Harvard Law School in 1979, and his M.S. in Strategic Intelligence from the National Intelligence University in 2014.
+He is also a graduate of the U.S. Army War College.
+He has published articles on international law involving arms control, the law of war, and the law of the sea, and has given presentations on intelligence law, leadership and ethics at Georgetown University, Johns Hopkins University, the National Defense University, and the University of Oxford.

 Phone: 727-562-7876 | Email: email@example.com | Office: DA 204 (Gulfport)